Aidar5/nattoeng/docs/source/exercises/20_exercises.rst

 Задание 20.4
 ~~~~~~~~~~~~

-Create templates/add_vlan_to_switch.txt template that will be used if necessary to add VLAN to switch.
+Create templates/add_vlan_to_switch.txt template that will be used if it's necessary to add VLAN to switch.

 Template should support these features:

 * add VLAN and VLAN name
-* add VLAN as access on the specified interface
+* add VLAN as access on specified interface
 * add VLAN to list of allowed vlans on trunks

 If you want to add VLAN as access, you need to configure interface mode and add VLAN to it: